guidomb/ios-scripts/README.md

 ### script/test

 The test script builds and run the tests.

+  * If the project has a `.swiftlint.yml` file the the [Swift linter](https://github.com/realm/SwiftLint) is run.
+  * If the project uses [linterbot](https://github.com/guidomb/linterbot), the `script/test` is run on CI for a pull request and `swiftlint` is avaliable then the `linterbot` will be executed.
+  `swiftlint` has been run then t
-If the project has a `.podspec` file is runs the cocoapod linter.
+  * If the project has a `.podspec` file the Cocoapods podspec linter is run.

 ### script/coverage